2018 Fantasy Football rankings, busts: Expert who warned about DeMarco Murray reveals players to avoid

 -

+SportsLine simulated the NFL season 10,000 times and warns that Matthew Stafford and Jarvis...

-Fantasy sleepers: Get Cooper, Mixon
+Sleepers: Target Cooper, Mixon

 SportsLine simulated the entire NFL season 10,000 times and identified must-draft Fantasy Football...